Theft Crimes We Help Good People in Bad Situations

 When charged with a crime acting quickly is crucial.
 Contact our firm at (360) 526-8191.
 We provide representation to individuals in Port Orchard and the surrounding areas.
 Free consult.

-Is Theft a Felony or Misdemeanor in Washington?
+Understanding Theft Charges: Felony vs. Misdemeanor in Washington

 Technically, theft isn't its own crime; it's an umbrella term for various offenses that involve taking another person's property or services.
 Depending on the circumstances, theft can be charged either as a misdemeanor or a felony.